hackingmaterials/rocketsled/docs_rst/guide.rst

 ------------------

 A list of tuples or lists defining the constraints of the search space.
 2-tuples of floats or ints are considered *ranges* of the form (low, high), and will search all possible entries in between.
 Lists of strings are considered comprehensive domains of categorical dimensions, where there is no spatial relation between entries.
-Lists of length > 2 of integers and floats are considered discontinuous dimensions.
+Lists of length 2 or larger of integers and floats are considered discontinuous dimensions.
 In discontinuous searches, all possible combinations of discontinuous dimension values can be searched.

 **Examples**